 Question: "Why does God test us?"

-In both the Old and New Testaments, the words translated “test” mean to prove by trial.
-Therefore, when God tests His children, the purpose is to prove that our faith is real.
-Not that God needs to prove it to Himself since He knows all things; rather, He is proving to us that our faith is real, that we are truly His children, and that no trial or test will overcome that faith.
+In both the Old and New Testaments, the words translated “test” mean “to prove by trial.”
+Therefore, when God tests His children, His purpose is to prove that our faith is real.
+Not that God needs to prove it to Himself since He knows all things, but He is proving to us that our faith is real, that we are truly His children, and that no trial will overcome our faith.

 In His Parable of the Sower, Jesus identifies the ones who fall away as those who receive the seed of God’s Word with joy, but, as soon as a time of testing comes along, they fall away.
 James says that the testing of our faith develops perseverance, which leads to maturity in our walk with God (James 1:3–4).
 James goes on to say that testing is a blessing, because, when the testing is over and we have “stood the test,” we will “receive the crown of life, which God has promised to those who love him” (James 1:12).
 Testing comes from our heavenly Father who works all things together for good for those who love Him and who are called to be the children of God (Romans 8:28).

 The testing or trials we undergo come in various ways.
 Becoming a Christian will often require us to move out of our comfort zones and into the unknown.
 The saying “no pain, no gain” applies to more than physical exercise; it also applies to exercising faith in God.
 Perseverance in testing results in spiritual maturity and completeness.
 This is why James wrote, “Consider it pure joy, my brothers, whenever you face trials of many kinds” (James 1:2).
 The testing of faith can come in small ways and daily irritations; they may also be severe afflictions (Isaiah 48:10) and attacks from Satan (Job 2:7).
 Whatever the source of the testing, it is to our benefit to undergo the trials that God allows.